 Julia began studying ballet with the Sacramento Ballet under the directorship of Barbara Crockett.
 Her training also included study with the Boston Ballet, and Pacific Northwest Ballet, and scholarship study with the San Francisco Ballet.
 After graduating from high school, Julia began dancing professionally with the American Festival Ballet.
 While dancing with the Eugene Ballet and Tulsa Ballet Theatre, Julia toured throughout 45 of the continental States, and performed overseas in Taiwan.
 After dancing professionally for five years, she began her university studies and graduated from Stanford University with a BA in Economics and an MA in Dance Education.
 Julia founded Stanford’s first ballet company, taught university ballet classes, and received a full-scholarship from former Provost Condoleezza Rice.

-Julia has been teaching dance for twenty years, and has directed Nutcracker and other productions for fifteen years.
+Julia has been teaching dance for over twenty years, and has directed Nutcracker and other productions for fifteen years.
 She has extensive training in Pilates and Feldenkrais which she tries to incorporate into her teaching.
 Julia opened AAB in the fall of 1999 with a vision to improve dance training methods and provide a progressive approach to coaching dancers.

 Tanya has studied ballet, contemporary/modern, hip-hop, jazz, and lyrical.
 She has performed and trained with many artists including Julia Dugan, Catherine Marie Davalos, FRIT & FRAT, Nina Haft, Dana Lawton, Randee Paufvee, Benedicte Schoyen, Jill Strauss, and Pepper Von.
 Tanya has held positions of Assistant Director for Ballet America and Saint Mary’s Dance Company, Cheerleading/Dance Coach for Pacific Palisades HS, Program Director for dance and movement clinics for the Girl Scouts and guest choreographer/instructor for Santa Maria College, Santa Monica Dance Studio, Saint Mary’s College, and HS dance programs.
 She has performed in professional and community settings in musical theatre, reader’s theatre, a Disney production, and many dance productions.
 Tanya holds a B.S. in Psychology with a minor in Dance from Saint Mary’s College and is obtaining her Teaching Credential and M.S. in Special Education.
 She currently teaches at the Academy of American Ballet and is a Behavior Therapist for autistic children.
 Tanya is grateful to be a part of the AAB/BA Staff and wholeheartedly supports its mission!